Foreign tax credit

 A promotional tax regime for development and production of modern biotechnology has been introduced.
 Pursuant to this law, the beneficiaries of the projects that qualify for this regime are entitled to the following benefits:

-- Profits tax: Accelerated depreciation of capital goods, special equipment, parts, or components of newly acquired goods destined for the promoted project.
+- CIT: Accelerated depreciation of capital goods, special equipment, parts, or components of newly acquired goods destined for the promoted project.

 - VAT: Early refund of the tax applicable to the assets acquired for the project.